Talavera pottery (Talavera Poblana) is a Mexican and Spanish pottery tradition from Talavera de la Reina, in Spain.

 In Puebla, José Luis Bello y González and his son José Mariano Bello y Acedo sought the advice of Ventosa in starting their collection.
 They amassed the largest and most important collection in the city which now is housed in the José Luis Bello y González Museum (Bello Museum).

-More recently, the Museo de la Talavera (Talavera Museum) has been established in the city of Puebla, with an initial collection of 400 pieces.
+More recently, the Museo de la Talavera (Talavera Museum) was established in the city of Puebla, with an initial collection of 400 pieces.
 The museum is dedicated to recounting the origins, history, expansions, and variations in the craft.
 Pieces include some of the simplest and most complex, as well as those representing different eras.

 Several temporary and traveling exhibits of certain themes have been created from these permanent collections.
 One of these was called “El Aguila en la Historia de Mexico” (The Eagle in the History of Mexico).
 The forty-two-piece exhibit was sponsored by the Senate of Mexico to show how the eagle symbol has been used in the country throughout its history.